STEP-BY-STEP plans for summer homeschooling to help your child catch up in a subject or work through an entire year’s education.

 Related post: How Reading Eggs Helped my Struggling Reader

-Book Lists: Suppose your child needs to have a Christian Worldview course under his belt before taking a certain coop class in the fall.
+Suppose your child needs to have a Christian Worldview course under his belt before taking a certain co-op class in the fall.
 Snag a book list from online, and get him reading!
 Instead of written papers, try narration to help him retain and cut down on time spent in seat work.

-Handbooks: Need to teach composition this summer, but don’t know where to start?
-Grab a Beacon Handbook!
+Does your child need a composition class this summer, but you don’t know where to start?
+Grab a MLA Handbook!
 Yes, your child CAN read through the handbook and learn everything they need to know! – ask me how I know!